 Define the system

-Determine the value of the system, and the information it processes, stores and communicates, based on an assessment of the impact if it were to be compromised.
+Determine the type, value and security objectives for the system based on an assessment of the impact if it were to be compromised.

-When embarking upon the design of a system, the value of the system, and the information it processes, stores and communicates, should be determined.
-This will ultimately guide activities such as the selection of security controls for the system and the level of residual risk that will be accepted before the system is authorised to operate.
+When embarking upon the design of a system, the type, value and security objectives for the system, based on confidentiality, integrity and availability requirements, should be determined.
+This will ultimately guide activities such as selecting and tailoring security controls to meet those security objectives and determining the level of residual risk that will be accepted before the system is authorised to operate.

 For organisations that handle government information, the Attorney-General’s Department (AGD)’s Protective Security Policy Framework (PSPF) provides guidance within Table 2 (Business Impact Levels tool – Assessing damage to the national interest, organisations or individuals) of their Sensitive and classified information policy to assist in determining the impact of information compromise.

 For organisations that do not handle government information, security controls marked as OFFICIAL and OFFICIAL: Sensitive can be used for a baseline level of protection while those marked as PROTECTED can be used for an increased level of protection.

 Following the determination of the type and value of a system, along with its security objectives, a description of the system and its characteristics should be documented in the system’s System Security Plan.